tkambler/fastapi/README.md

 ## Introduction

-Fastapi is a simple command-line utility for quickly creating an [Express](https://expressjs.com/)-based server based off of a single configuration file.
+Fastapi is a simple command-line utility that allows you to create an [Express](https://expressjs.com/)-based server based off of a single configuration file.
 It's useful for quickly spinning up mock APIs, among other things.

 ## Getting Started